-Going concern
+Going concern and viability statement

 Having reviewed the Company's financial position and liabilities, the Committee is satisfied that it is appropriate for the Board to prepare the financial statements on the going concern basis.
-Further detail is provided on page 46.
-The Committee's review of the Company's financial position included consideration of the cash and cash equivalent position of the Company; the diversification of the portfolio; and the analysis of portfolio liquidity, which estimated a liquidation of c.92% of the portfolio within 10 trading days (based on current market volumes).
+Further detail is provided on page 48.
+The Committee's review of the Company's financial position included consideration of the cash and cash equivalent position of the Company; the diversification of the portfolio; and the analysis of portfolio liquidity, which estimated a liquidation of c.84.5% of the portfolio within 10 trading days (based on current market volumes).